vietnd69/dst-api-webdocs/docs/api-vanilla/examples/case-status.md

 ## Conclusion

-The Combined Status mod exemplifies excellent UI mod design through:
+The Combined Status mod exemplifies professional UI mod development through:

 1. **Information Enhancement**: Providing useful information without overwhelming the player
+2. **Cross-Platform Support**: Working across all game versions with consistent functionality
-2. **Visual Integration**: Maintaining the game's art style and UI conventions
+3. **Visual Integration**: Maintaining the game's art style and UI conventions
-3. **User Customization**: Allowing players to adjust the display to their preferences
+4. **User Customization**: Providing extensive options to tailor the experience
-4. **Performance Consciousness**: Ensuring the mod doesn't negatively impact game performance
+5. **Performance Optimization**: Ensuring the mod doesn't impact game performance
+6. **Mod Compatibility**: Working alongside other popular mods

-By studying this mod, we can learn how to create UI enhancements that add value to the game experience while respecting its visual design and performance requirements.
+By studying this mod, we can learn how to create UI enhancements that add value to the game experience while respecting its visual design, performance requirements, and ecosystem.
 These principles apply to any mod that aims to improve the game's interface.

+## See also

+- [Widget System](../core/widgets.md) - For UI widget creation and management
+- [Health Component](../components/health.md) - For accessing player health data
+- [Temperature Component](../components/temperature.md) - For accessing temperature data
+- [Hunger Component](../components/hunger.md) - For accessing hunger data
+- [Sanity Component](../components/sanity.md) - For accessing sanity data
+- [UI System](../core/ui-system.md) - For understanding the game's UI architecture